-Why and how we process data What data is processed Legal grounds information appears on a website, we may index and display it on Google services. • We can help you to share your location using Google Location Sharing so that others can find you on a map or know your estimated time of arrival. • As described in the Sharing your information section, we'll share personal information outside of Google when we have your consent and provide you with controls to review and manage third-party apps and sites that you have given access to data in your Google Account. your Google Account, your views and interactions with content and ads, and your activity on third- party sites and apps that use our services.
-You can review and control activity data stored in your Google Account in My activity.
-Location information, such as may be determined by GPS, IP address and other data from sensors on or around your device, depending in part on your device and account settings.
-Information from publicly accessible sources, such as information that's publicly available online processed (like if your name appears in a local newspaper article) or from other public sources.
+Why and how we process data What data is processed Legal grounds index and display it on Google services.
+We can help you share your location using Google Location Sharing, so that others can find you on a map, or know your estimated time of arrival.
+As described in the Sharing your information section, we'll share personal information outside of Google when we have your consent, and provide you with controls to review and manage third party apps and sites you have given access to data in your Google Account. synced with your Google Account, your views and interactions with content and ads, and your activity on third-party sites and apps that use our services.
+You can review and control activity data stored in your Google Account in My Activity. • Location information, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings. • Information from publicly accessible sources, such as information that's publicly

+Why and how we process data What data is processed Legal grounds available online (like if your name appears in a local newspaper article) or from other public sources.
 Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
-The information processed will depend on how you use Google services and your settings, but could include the following: Things that you create or provide to us: Content that you create, upload or receive (like photos, videos, The legal grounds for processing this information will depend on how you use Google services and your settings, but could include the following: To perform a contract with you, such as using logs of interactions with Google apps to ensure that they are working as intended.
-When necessary for appears in a local newspaper article) or from other public sources.
-Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
-The information processed will depend on how you use Google services and your settings, but could include the following: Things that you create or provide to us: Content that you create, upload or receive (like photos, spreadsheets feature, reviewing activity information collected before the problem started allows us to fix things more quickly.
+To maintain and improve Google services, products, and features To maintain the service so it works as intended, such as debugging the service, tracking issues or troubleshooting issues.
+Examples of processing activities: We continuously monitor our systems to look for problems.
+And if we find The information processed will depend on how you use Google services and your settings but could include the following: Things you create or provide to us: Content you create, upload, or receive (like photos, videos, The legal grounds for processing this information will depend on how you use Google services and your settings but could include the following: To perform a contract with you, such as using logs of interactions with Google apps to ensure they are working as intended.
+When necessary for something wrong with a specific feature, emails, docs our legitimate and interests and those a specific feature, reviewing activity